jupyterlab/extension-examples/hello-world/README.md

 This is the main application JupyterLab object and you will see how to interact with it in the other examples.

+> If you wish to avoid running `jlpm run build` after each change, executes
+> `jlpm run watch` command from your extension directory.
+That command will
+> automatically compile the TypeScript files as they are changed and saved.

 Checkout how the core packages of JupyterLab are defined [on this page](https://github.com/jupyterlab/jupyterlab/tree/master/packages).
 Each package is structured similarly to the extension that you are writing.
 This modular